Federal Council of Engineering and Agronomy

 The Federal Council of Engineering and Agronomy (Confea) is a Brazilian federal public authority instituted by Decree 23,569 of December 11, 1933, promulgated by the then President of the Republic, Getúlio Vargas.

 Currently, Confea is governed by Law 5,194, dated December 24, 1966, is based in Brasilia, and has about one million registered professionals in its Information System (SIC).

-Its mission is to act efficiently and effectively as the supreme body of verification, inspection and improvement of the exercise and professional activities of engineers, agronomists, geologists, geographers, meteorologists, technicians and technologists, always oriented towards the defense of citizenship and the promotion Sustainable development.
+Its mission is to act efficiently and effectively as the supreme body of verification, inspection and improvement of the exercise and professional activities of engineers, agronomists, geologists, geographers, meteorologists, technicians and technologists, always oriented towards the defense of citizenship and the promotion of sustainable development.

 The Confea watches over the social and human interests of the whole society, always with respect for the citizen and care for the environment.
 The Federal Council also has as its values integrity, ethics, excellence and transparency.

-In addition to the president, the Confea is organized as follows: plenary - composed of 18 advisers; Standing committees; Evaluation and Articulation Committee; And Board of Directors.
+In addition to the president, the Confea is organized as follows: plenary - composed of 18 advisers; standing committees; Evaluation and Articulation Committee; and board of directors.
 Its purposes and powers are set forth in Resolution No. 1,015, of June 30, 2006, Council Regulation.

 History

-The Confea officially came out with that name on December 11, 1933, through Decree No. 23,569, promulgated by the then President of the Republic, Getúlio Vargas and considered landmark in the history of professional and technical regulation in Brazil.
+The Confea officially came out with that name on December 11, 1933, through Decree No. 23,569, promulgated by the then president of the Republic, Getúlio Vargas, and considered landmark in the history of professional and technical regulation in Brazil.

 In its current conception, the Federal Council of Engineering and Agronomy is governed by Law 5,194 of 1966, and also represents geographers, geologists, meteorologists, technologists of these modalities, industrial and agricultural technicians and their specializations, in a total of hundreds of professional titles.

 The Confea watches over the social and human interests of the whole society and, based on this, regulates and supervises the professional exercise of those who work in the areas it represents, with reference to respect for the citizen and nature.

 In its registers, the Confea / Crea System has registered around one million professionals who account for a considerable part of the Brazilian GDP, and move an increasingly demanding and demanding labor market in the specializations and knowledge of the technology, fed intensely by the technical discoveries And scientific aspects of man.

 The Federal Council is the maximum body to which a professional can appeal with regard to the regulation of professional practice.